top of page

 Q. I’ve heard that coaches make their clients figure out their own answers and don’t like to give advice.
 What if a more directive approach is called for?

 A: While it’s true that the ICF’s approach stresses the notion that a coach’s role is to help their clients access the wisdom they already possess, Executive/Leadership coaching can often leverage the experience of the coach to play other roles, such as facilitator, mentor and consultant.
-This is especially true when the person/people being coached are younger Leader/managers and the sponsoring organization is hiring an external coach specifically to help them accelerate the development of their leadership skills.
-This consideration should be discussed before an agreement is signed so the expected role of the coach is clearly spelled out for all parties.
+The coaching profession is evolving to recognize that coaches with bona fide experience and credentials in given industries and professions may offer guidance from their experience when appropriate.

 Q. What can I expect a coaching meeting with you to be like?